rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-list-servers-server-id-os-volume-attachments.rst

 ..
 THIS OUTPUT IS GENERATED FROM THE WADL.
 DO NOT EDIT.

-.. _get-list-server-metadata-servers-server-id-os-volume-attachments:
+.. _get-list-servers-server-id-os-volume-attachments:

-List server metadata
+List OS volume attachments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::

     GET /servers/{server_id}/os-volume_attachments

-Retrieves list of all attached volumes for a specified server.
+This operation retrieves list of all attached volumes for a specified server.

 In the URI, specify the target server ID.

 For information about creating volumes, see `Rackspace Cloud Block Storage Developer Guide <http://docs.rackspace.com/cbs/api/v1.0/cbs-devguide/content/index.html>`__.

 This table shows the possible response codes for this operation: